con2/konsti/client/src/markdown/AboutKonstiEn.md

 At the top of the page on the left is a new selector that lets you choose which types of games you want to browse: tabletop role-playing games, larps or game tournaments.

-Please note that selecting a programme type affects not only the list of games to browse on the main view of the app, but also what games are visible when browsing the games you have signed up for or favorited in the My Games section: only games from one programme type are visible at once.
+Please note that selecting a programme type affects not only the list of games to browse on the main view of the app, but also what games are visible when browsing the games you have signed up for or favorited in the My Program section: only games from one programme type are visible at once.

 ### Browsing games in the Konsti app